 Acorn squash

 Acorn squash is another well-known winter squash variety with a unique acorn-like shape.
 This dark green squash has a tender, mild flavor, perfect for stuffing or baking.
-It has an edible skin, which also peels off easily when cooked.
+If you’re looking for inspiration, try making air fryer acorn squash for a quick and healthy way to enjoy its delicious taste.
+Its edible skin also peels off easily when cooked.

 Kabocha squash